gchriz/rpicameragui/README.md

 ----------------------------

-I wanted to add some features like a timer.
+I added a timer to take a photo every 'n' seconds.

 On the way I refactored the code a bit.

-Note: It's work at progress!
+Note: It's work in progress!

 Still to do: